-With the thrill that comes with an accepted offer and a "yes" from the lender, many homebuyers make the error of carrying their enthusiasm straight to the mall or appliance store.
-It's best to remember that until closing, your lender is watching your accounts very closely.
-Below you'll find a list of things to avoid during this crucial time of your home purchase.
+With the thrill that comes with an accepted offer and a "yes" from the lender, many homebuyers make the mistake of carrying their enthusiasm straight to the mall or appliance store.
+There still remain a few major hurdles to jump before your loan closes.
+Here are some things to avoid during the home buying process to assure the transaction goes well.

 Don't go on a career search.
-Consistency in your job history is a good thing to banks and other lenders.
-Finding a new career (particularly one with a better paycheck) may not jeopardize your ability to qualify for your mortgage loan.
-However, if you switch careers before approval, your mortgage process could fail or be stalled.
+Consistency in your job history is a positive thing to lenders.
+Getting a new job may not affect your ability to qualify for a loan - particularly if you are getting a bigger paycheck.
+However, if you switch careers before you qualify, your loan process could fail or be slowed down.